 Buying a skateboard online can be confusing.

-Here at Stronger we love walking people though that process and explaining it all in person, but right now we are unable to do that, so we are making this guide to help you as you navigate our site.
+Here at Stronger we love walking people through the building process and explaining it all so we've made this guide to help you navigate our site.

 Complete or Parts?